An International Resource

 Pain is central to many medical conditions and ailments, and has a tremendous impact on quality of life, health care costs and economic productivity.
 However, the causes of pain, and pathways to new and more effective therapies, are still shrouded in mystery.

-A special emphasis is on thalamic pain.
+The institute places a special emphasis is on thalamic pain.
 This type of pain is centred in the thalamus of the brain and may cause sufferers to experience numerous forms of discomfort.
 Michael DeGroote himself has suffered from a severe form of thalamic pain after experiencing a stroke.

 The institute’s medical director is respected clinician Dr. Akbar Panju, chief of the Department of Medicine of the Hamilton Health Sciences hospitals.
 Scientific director of the institute is Dr. Norm Buckley, Professor and Chair of the Department of Anesthesia.
+Dr. Buckley is also director of the associated Michael G. DeGroote National Pain Centre.
+The National Pain Centre draws on McMaser's expertise in evidence-based medicine to develop guidelines for the treatment of chronic pain, complementing the clinical and basic research arms of the institute.